fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 Visit your Fleet instance and select Hosts > Add Hosts and select ChromeOS in the popup modal.

-Enter the Extension ID, custom URL and Policy for extensions using the data provided in the modal.
+Enter the "Extension ID," "Installation URL," and "Policy for extensions" using the data provided in the modal.

 Select "Force install".
 Select "Update URL" > "Installation URL (see above)"
 > For the Fleetd Chrome extension to have full access to Chrome data, it must be force-installed by enterprise policy as per above